About r4wRun

 - Your suit colors are displayed on your profile and in the rider modal when clicking on any rider.

-- Organizers can enable the Suits toggle in Qualifying and Bracket views to see suit colors next to rider names.
+- Organizers can enable the Suits toggle in Qualifying and Knockout views to see suit colors next to rider names.

 - This helps track officials identify riders as they cross the finish line during heats.